Negotiating your salary - no matter what stage you’re in career-wise - is rarely an easy task, but it’s an important skill to learn.

 Skills shortage for tech specialists

 As the Hong Kong government continues their push to become Asia’s leading smart city, the demand for data analysts and tech specialists is on the rise.
 The government’s Smart City Blueprint outlines its aim to foster innovation, and to become “a test bed for development.”

 As a result, the start-up scene in Hong Kong is thriving, with the most popular sectors employing experts in fintech, healthcare and big data, and smart city and smart homes.
 Research and development within innovation and technology industries are expected to grow with major infrastructure support from the government.

-Outside of innovation and technology, business analytics drove growth in the market in 2017 and 2018, and the trend is expected to continue into 2019.
-In particular, sales and marketing specialists have been working hand-in-hand with data analytics and data scientists to better understand their customers, and is just one example of how Hong Kong businesses are focusing on developing data-driven business strategies, and how tech specialists are adding value to businesses.
+Sales and marketing specialists have been working hand-in-hand with data analytics and data scientists to better understand their customers, and is just one example of how Hong Kong businesses are focusing on developing data-driven business strategies, and how tech specialists are adding value to businesses.

 Rapid growth in cyber-security and software development

 While technology in general is experiencing a skills shortage, massive growth has been seen specifically in cyber-security and software development as a result of China’s expansion into Hong Kong.

 When it comes to cyber-security, the annual Telstra Security Report for 2018 by the Australian telecommunications company was not encouraging; Hong Kong respondents reported that 29% of security breaches aren’t detected for years, if ever.
 Though alarming, the report also revealed that the vast majority of companies surveyed would be increasing their security budgets in the near future, as organisations respond to the growing threat.

 And this isn’t isolated to Hong Kong.
 Globally, in PwC’s 2018 Global State of Information Security Survey, less than half of the companies surveyed had adopted key processes to protect their data.